iffat04/MusicValley/README.md

 - It is a musical instrument learning plateform
 - It has Some functionalities:

-* 1. one can enroll to learn any instrument
+ 1. one can enroll to learn any instrument
-* 2. One can participate in musical contest
+ 2. One can participate in musical contest
+ 3. It has login form